Previous 160-180 of 275 Next

 In the Classroom

 Students and teachers will enjoy using this Shakespeare offering because it is just "As You Like It"!
 Include this site on your classroom web page to provide students, parents, and yourself ease of access to reputable on-line versions of William Shakespeare's Romeo and Juliet, Hamlet, and all the other literary works.
 This website will come in handy for projecting text on your classroom whiteboard to highlight, compare, and interpret particular scenes and lines.
 If you assign students to create multimedia interpretations of sonnets or passages from the plays, this is a great way to find copy/pasteable text.
-Two tool suggestions that give students a choice of projects to complete are (click on the tool name to access the review): Genially.
+Two tool suggestions that give students a choice of projects to complete are Genially, reviewed here and Sway, reviewed here.
 Both Sway and Genially will allow your students to create multimedia projects.

 Add your comments below (available only to members) | Become a Member